IntentArchitect/Intent.Modules/docsProject/modules/RoslynWeaver/HowItWorks.md

 ## How it works

-The Roslyn Weaver is an Intent Architect extension, more specifically an Output Transformer.
+The Roslyn Weaver is an Intent Architect extension, more specifically a Factory Extension.
 The Roslyn Weaver works by modifying the standard Intent Architect process.

 ![Simplified Intent Architect Process](images/SimplifiedIAProcess.png) *Simplified Intent Architect execution process*